 - Diabetes — in rare instances, pancreatic cancer can lead to changes in blood sugar levels and diabetes

-Besides a familial connection, there are other known risk factors.
-Dr. Medic says, “Smoking increases risk and that alone accounts for 25 percent of all cases.
-Heavy alcohol drinkers are at higher risk and numerous studies cite links between high body mass and lack of physical activity.”
+Besides a family connection, there are other known risk factors.
+Dr. Medic says, “Smoking increases risk and that alone accounts for 25% of all cases.
+Heavy alcohol drinkers are at higher risk, and numerous studies cite links between high body mass and lack of physical activity.”
 Chronic inflammation of the pancreas, known as pancreatitis, is another risk factor.